Skip to main content

 On November 13, 2009, the EPA designated a portion of the Fairbanks North Star Borough as nonattainment for the 2006 24-hour PM2.5 standard (74 FR 58688 (pdf) (95 pp, 491 KB)).

-On December 31, 2014, the Alaska Department of Environmental Conservation submitted a plan for the moderate nonattainment area that demonstrated it was impracticable to attain the 2006 24-hour PM2.5 standard by the December 31, 2015 attainment date.
+On December 31, 2014, the Alaska Department of Environmental Conservation submitted a plan for the Moderate nonattainment area that demonstrated it was impracticable to attain the 2006 24-hour PM2.5 standard by the December 31, 2015 attainment date.
 Alaska made additional submissions and provided clarifying information to supplement the moderate area plan in January 2015, March 2015, July 2015, November 2015, March 2016, November 2016, and January 2017.
-The EPA found that the moderate area plan met the substantive statutory and regulatory requirements and proposed to approve it on February 2, 2017 (82 FR 9035 (pdf) (20 pp, 336 KB)).
+The EPA found that the Moderate area plan met the substantive statutory and regulatory requirements and proposed approval on February 2, 2017 (82 FR 9035 (pdf) (20 pp, 336 KB)).

 Summary